charlesweir/SimpleQualtrics/README.md

 answering data structures that are easy to process in Python.

 Specifically, SimpleQualtrics provides:
-* Separating credentials from code,
+* Separation of credentials from code,
 * Configuration handling,
 * Choice of API server,
-* Practical error handling, call timeouts,
+* Practical error handling with exceptions,
+* Call timeouts,
 * Call logging, and
 * Python-friendly decoding of Qualtrics response formats and protocols.